evan-007/pair-program/README.md

 Add 'editing user profiles' feature to client / API: add $async validations on username/email

-refactor signin helper to be use signin instead of login for consistency

 messages: parent state list is refreshed on message send, read, and DELETE -- requires refactoring inbox directive to not be in a directive?
  -- listener won't update scope that's passed into directive ?

-change protractor tests to test for alerts! figure out how to not wait for $timeout

 refactor FriendVerifier: new name - MessageVerifier?
 MessageGuard? break methods into smaller pieces